distributed-text-services/specifications/Navigation-Endpoint.md

   - (Optional) `dts:citeType` contains information about passage type for each member. *e.g.* `{"dts:ref": "1.2", "dts:citeType": "Poem"}`
   - (Optional) `dts:dublincore` contains Dublin Core Terms metadata for each passage : `{"dts:ref": "1.2", "dts:dublincore": {"dc:author": "Balzac"}}`
   - (Optional) `dts:extensions` contains metadata from other namespaces
-- `dts:parent` is the ID of the hierarchical parent of the current node in the document structure, defined by the `ref` query parameter.
-If the parent is the document as a whole, or if the `Navigation` request is already being made at the top of the document structure, this value should be the ID of the document with no `ref` parameter.
+- `dts:parent` is the unique ID for the hierarchical parent of the current node in the document structure, defined by the `ref` query parameter.

+### Unique `ref` identifiers

+Note that all identifiers used as a `dts:ref` value must be unique within the current resource.
+This is the case for the values retured in the `member` list as well as in the `dts:parent` property.

+### Values for the `dts:parent` Property

+The format for the returned `dts:parent` value will depend on where the current `ref` stands in the resource's hierarchical structure.

+- If the requested `ref` is the identifier for the **resource as a whole**, and that resource has no hierarchical parent, the value returned for `dts:parent` should be the array `[null]`.
+- If the requested `ref` identifies **one of the top level** of the resource's hierarchical divisions, the `dts:parent` property should be an object identifying the document as a whole and specifying that its `@type` is a "Resource".
+For example: `{"@type": "Resource", "@id": "urn:cts:greekLit:tlg0012.tlg001.opp-grc5"}`
+- If the requested `ref` identifies **a node at a lower level** of the resource's hierarchical divisions, so that the parent is another division within the citation structure, the `dts:parent` value will be a list of objects much like the list returned for the `member` property, each object identifying one reference that is the current node's direct parent.
+In this case, though, each object should also include an `@type` value of "Reference".
+For example: `{"@type": "Reference", "dts:ref": "1.1.1"}`.
+If only one parent exists then a single object may be returned rather than an array of objects.

 ## URI